brainpaingames/brainpaingames.github.io/Hypershack.md

 There are some elements designed to help get oriented in the 4d world:

 - there are small particles falling down, i.e. moving towards negative y-axis.
-The speed they are falling depends on the orientation of the observed 3d space in the 4d world, the closer the 3d psace is aligned iwth y-axis, the faster the particles fall.
+The speed they are falling depends on the orientation of the observed 3d space in the 4d world, the closer the 3d space is aligned with y-axis, the faster the particles fall.
 If you rotate the 3d space to be perpendicular to y-axis, the particles do not move.
 - the orientation vectors are written on the hud
-- there is a "compass" dispalying the projection of x,y,z and w axis on the 3d space.
+- there is a "compass" displaying the projection of x,y,z and w axis on the 3d space.
-- if you click unmute, you also get sound beacons emitting sound from the direction of projected axis.
+- if you click unmute, you also get auditory sensory augmentation.
+For each axis there is an instrument defined (x: Drums, y: Guitar, z: Strings, w: Synth) The more perpendicular the axis is to current 3d space, the higher is the respective volume.
+And if you are completely aligned to three axis, you hear only the one instrument.

 You can also select "easy mode" that lets you only make 45 degree simple rotations to help you say oriented.